LivePersonInc/knowledge-center-archive/pages/documents/Developer Tools/function-as-a-service-faas.md

 ## What is LivePerson Functions?

+{: .notice}
+For more in-depth, technical documentation about working with LivePerson Functions, please see our [Developers' Community](https://developers.liveperson.com/liveperson-functions-overview.html).

 Functions allows brands to write their own custom behavior - through code - that is triggered by events. **Events,** include external innovations and internal LivePerson platform events, such as the start of a conversation, keyword recognition, off-hours detection and even custom bot events.

 Brands can deploy the code as a **function** and have the custom behavior become a part of their conversational commerce platform.
 A **function** is the canvas, where brands can put in the code they want, to ultimately invoke a desired action or outcome.